OswaldRijo/tn_challenge/README.md

 # Project Challenge

-This project is part of a trueNorth technical challenge.
+This challenge creates a calculator and the operations are being performed on backend side.
 The automatic local set up instructions are available only for macOS distributions.

 ## Table of Contents
 - [About](#about)